Knowing how much to exercise a Bichon Frise is key to making sure they get enough of it every day.

 5 Walking Around The Park Is A Staple Activity

-That’s why it’s a great idea to vary your walks to make them more fun for you and your dog.
+That’s why it’s a great idea to vary your walks to make them more fun for you and your Bichon.

 For example, if you can only go to the local park or walking trail, vary the route each time by going in the opposite direction.

-We were able to cover a lot of useful information in this article so let’s summarize before we end.
+We covered a lot in this article so let’s summarize everything we talked about:

-- First, we looked at how much exercise a Bichon Frise puppy needs.
+- How much exercise a Bichon Frise puppy needs

-Finally, if you found this article useful, why not check out these next:
+If you found this article useful, you should read these next: